transpara/github-label-sync/README.md

 });
 ```

-On the command-line this can be set with the `labels` flag which should point to a JSON file.
+On the command-line this can be set with the `labels` flag which should point to a JSON or YAML file.

 ### `repo`